 Typically kids passports are sent out within 3 business days and adults’ (or wherever police verification is required) within 5 to 7 business days.
 And that’s extremely fast!

-What I liked about the Marathahalli PSK and the overall service
+What I liked about the Marathahalli PSK and overall service?

 - Well trained, young and extremely friendly staff at the front desks.
 They are very well motivated as well, even the security guards there are friendly